 Throughout a typical day with the always-on display enabled, the screen set to automatic brightness and hundreds of notifications coming through I got from an 8 AM alarm to midnight bedtime with about 10-15% left.
 Turn the always-on display off and it was more like 15-20% depending on how busy the day was.
 That’s perfectly acceptable endurance if you’re happy to charge the phone up every night and slightly better than the results I got with the 13 Pro.

 There are factors that massively impact the battery life, though.
 Pushing the screen full-blast with HDR content can eat through 15% an hour, more than I have noticed on an iPhone before, and if the brightness is being pumped in super-bright conditions it’ll drain even faster.
 Tone things down though, and you’ll be nearer 10% per hour for video streaming.

 On a couple of very busy days, notably the ones with lots of music streaming to a connected pair of AirPods Pro 2 and some gaming, I felt the need to charge the phone up a bit once I had got home from work.

 There’s no charger included, but a 20w plug paired with the included USB-C to Lightning cable got me a 50% charge in 32 minutes and to 100% in 99 minutes.
 Those results are virtually the same as the iPhone 13 Pro.

 Wireless charging remains the slower option.
 Apple’s MagSafe charger tops out at 15w, while a standard Qi pad will max out at 7.5w.
-None of these speeds are groundbreaking, especially compared to some of the phones, like the OnePlus 10T, that can go from 0-100% in less than 20 minutes.
+None of these speeds are groundbreaking, especially compared to some of the phones, like the OnePlus 11 which can go from 0-100% in less than half an hour.

 Should you buy it?